Sections Of This Article

 While it is obvious that timepieces which say they are “unusual watches”, are more common than ever, that’s not the whole story, because, as I’m sure is obvious, sometimes such statements are more about marketing than reality.

-This article looks at the reality of unusual watches, the marketing, and the interesting relationship between the two, as well as looking at why you would want to buy an unusual watch, some great examples including our own very unique watches, then answers the question from the title of this article.
+This article looks at the reality of unusual watches, the marketing, and the interesting relationship between the two, as well as looking at why you would want to buy an unusual watch, some great examples including our own very unique watches, then answer the question from the title of this article.

 Note . . .
 I only use watch images with permission from the watchmaker (unless the photos are public domain or creative commons), so some of the watches I present here might be lacking an image.